I Felt the Warmth on This Morn

 Yet unbeknownst to us,

-that winter was our redemption.
+the horror of that winter was our redemption.

 And days later—the resurrection.